NovaMods/nova-renderer/docs/contributing.md

 If you want to contribute, we recommend that you drop us a line over on Discord so we can help onboard you properly.
 However, we welcome pull requests from anyone, talking to us beforehand is not required.

+## Dependencies

+One dependency need to be installed system wide.
+The [LunarG Vulkan SDK version v1.1.126.0](https://vulkan.lunarg.com/sdk/home).
+Instructions for installation are on the websites.
+When installed in the default location, we can detect them and use them.

 ## Compiling

 Nova is built the same way most cmake projects are built.
 However, git submodules need to be cloned: